gwmchung/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 1. Comment on the quality of your sample.
 Do you expect it to be representative of your target population?
 Why or why not?

     ```
     I expect my sample to be representative of my target population.
-Because my target population is 30% of target population.
+Because my sampling frame is 30% of target population.
 And the target population are the employees that are in entry and lower-positions in the departments that suffer a high turnover.
     ```

 2. Given the class content (error, survey quality, ethics) covered since Part A of the assignment, do you wish to make any changes to your original survey?
 If so, make a copy of your original survey and make any desired changes.
 Describe the changes and your reasoning.
 Provide a link here for submission.